-I didn’t go to the cross so that you could be better but that you would be WHOLE.”
+I didn’t go to the cross so that you could be better but that you may be WHOLE.”

 Speechless.
 As always when he drops those Holy Spirit bombs.
 Yes, He paid much too high a price for us to walk with a limp.